 - Software development competence, software engineering proficiency, or machine learning expertise

-The Systems Research & Analysis Team is part of a four department System Analysis and Engineering Group in the Sandia/California Homeland Security & Defense Systems Center.
+There are four Systems Research & Analysis Departments within the System Analysis and Engineering Group (8710) in the Sandia/California Homeland Security & Defense Systems Center.
 We provide national leaders with reliable, unbiased and comprehensive information on viable engineering and strategy options, and on the effectiveness, risks, benefits, and potential unintended consequences of those options.
 We are a multidisciplinary group with a strong science and engineering emphasis, skilled at applying a broad systems perspective to national and global security challenges.
-Work in our team is focused on a broad range of topics in national security including nuclear weapons, homeland security, and transportation energy.
+Work in our team is focused on a broad range of topics in national security including nuclear weapons, homeland security, and energy.
 Homeland security work includes analyses, simulations, and prototype technology deployments which address defense against biological, nuclear, chemical, and radiological terrorism; and emerging cybersecurity threats.
 Nuclear weapons work includes stockpile studies, surety systems analysis, cost estimation, and future stockpile planning.
-Projects range from months to years in duration, with teams forming in dynamic collaborations across the Group and with organizations throughout the laboratory to draw upon world-class technical expertise.
+Projects range from weeks to years in duration, with teams forming in dynamic collaborations across the Group and with organizations throughout the laboratory to draw upon world-class technical expertise.

 Sandia National Laboratories is the nation’s premier science and engineering lab for national security and technology innovation, with teams of specialists focused on cutting-edge work in a broad array of areas.
 Some of the main reasons we love our jobs: